anthonymorast/AllyInvest.py/README.md

 This project was inspired my PyAlly (https://github.com/alienbrett/PyAlly).

+# Documentation

+Doxygen was used to generate documentation for this interface.
+The generated documentation can be found [here](http://www.anthonymorast.com/allyinvestapi/).

+Perhaps the most useful documentation is of the [AllyAPI class](http://www.anthonymorast.com/allyinvestapi/classally_1_1_ally_a_p_i.html) as this documentation shows which functionality is available and describes how to use each function.

 # Usage

 Details coming soon.
 Some basic usage can be found in example.py until then.